huggingface/blog/hf-bitsandbytes-integration.md

 The module responsible for the whole magic described in this blog post is called `Linear8bitLt` and you can easily import it from the `bitsandbytes` library.
 It is derived from a classic `torch.nn` Module and can be easily used and deployed in your architecture with the code described below.

-Here is a step-by-step example of the following use case: let's say you want to convert a shallow model in int8 using `bitsandbytes`.
+Here is a step-by-step example of the following use case: let's say you want to convert a small model in int8 using `bitsandbytes`.

 1. First we need the correct imports below!